 \subsection{Energy Evaluation}

-Since the loss function of DEEN cannot be directly used as an indicator to evaluate the quality of the learned energy network, we propose to evaluate the averaged energy value for expert trajectories and the random trajectories on different tasks.
-As shown in \fig{fig:curves-energy}, DEEN finally converges in all experiments by differentiating the expert data.
-It is worth noting that in our experiments, we find that a well-trained energy network may be hard for agents to learn the expert policies on some environments.
-We regard it as the ``sparse reward signals'' problem, as discussed in \se{sec:one-domain}.
-By contrast, sometimes a ``half-trained'' model may provide smoother rewards, and can help the agent to learn more efficiently.
-Similar phenomenon also occurs when training the discriminator in GAN.
+EBIL relies highly on the training of EBMs which provide the reward to imitate the expert's policy.
+Therefore we have to evaluate the quality of a learned EBM before training the agent.
+However, the loss function of DEEN is not an intuitive indicator for evaluating the learned energy network, therefore, we propose to evaluate the averaged energy value for expert trajectories and the random trajectories on different tasks.
+As shown in \fig{fig:curves-energy}, DEEN finally converges in all experiments by successfully differentiating the expert data from the random one.
+However, such a metric is a basic requirement and is always not that helpful on improving the performance of imitation learning, since the main difficulty comes from providing accurate reward signals for the trajectories that close to the experts.

-We will further analyze the training performance with energy models of different epochs in ablation study \se{sec:abl-study}.